griphiam/markphilpot_com/content/2017/anime_winter_first.md

 My first impression of this season seems to be *understated* but *solid*.
 There is a wide variety with comedies taking the lead.
 With the holidays I fell behind last season, so I'll be playing catch up and hopefully try to stay more current for this one.

 One "shocking" bit of news before we dive in is Amazon's new pay-for anime channel called [Anime Strike](http://www.animenewsnetwork.com/news/2017-01-12/amazon-u.s-launches-anime-strike-paid-streaming-service/.110924) as part of their paid streaming service.
 I don't know what to think of this -- to say their catalog is bare bones is significantly understating the situation.
-As a happy paying subscriber of Crunchyroll, Funimation & Netflix, I'm not sure I dive into this one unless they start buying up enough shows to really deprive CR.
+As a happy paying subscriber of Crunchyroll, Funimation & Netflix, as well as an Amazon Prime member, I'm not sure I will be diving into yet another pay-for stream service one unless they start buying up enough shows to really deprive CR.
 Will be interesting to see what shows they pick up this coming year.
 If I had to bet, I'd say they might go aggressively after [Shingeki no Kyojin 2](http://anilist.co/anime/20958/ShingekinoKyojin2) as an exclusive.
 That would be quite the steal.

 Anyway, let's dive in...